AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/software-mgmt/base-configurations.md

  - PI Adapter for OPC UA

-The data and health endpoint URLs used in the configuration default to the URL of the namespace where the base configuration is created.
+The `namespaceId` in the data and health endpoint URLs defaults to the namespace where the base configuration is created.
+For example, if the namespace of the base configuration is MyData, the endpoint URL would be `https://website.com/api/v1/Tenants/{tenantId}/Namespaces/MyData/Omf`. <!--AFlores 3-14-22 How is this affected by the use of folders in DataHub?
+Do the URLs still use the "namespace". -->

 ## Add a new base configuration